Maenette K.P. Ah Nee-Benham, Ed.D.

 Bradley Chun, M.D.

-Dr. Chun is an Assistant Clinical Professor of Medicine at UH-JABSOM in the Department of Medicine.
+Dr. Chun is an Assistant Clinical Professor of Medicine at University of Hawaii, John A. Burns School of Medicine (UH-JABSOM) in the Department of Medicine.
 He was born and raised in Honolulu, Hawaii.
-He is a graduate of Brown University and the University of Hawaii John A. Burns School of Medicine (UH – JABSOM).
+He is a graduate of Brown University and the University of Hawaii John A. Burns School of Medicine.
 He completed his residency in Internal Medicine in 2004 at the UH – JABSOM Internal Medicine Residency Program.
 He has worked as an internist at Kokua Kalihi Valley Comprehensive Family Services (KKV) since 2004.
 KKV is a federally qualified community health center serving an ethnically and culturally diverse, underserved population in urban Honolulu’s Kalihi Valley.
 His interest in cross-cultural health care comes from the day-to-day challenges of caring for patients in a cross-cultural setting and in teaching these skills to medical students and residents.

 Jerris Hedges, M.D., M.S., MMM